 Course Title: P5105 Human Development across the Life Span in a Pagan Context

-Instructor: David Oringderff, Ph.D. and Shane Nelson, MA
+Professors: David Oringderff, Ph.D. and Shane Nelson, MA

 Class Description: Students will become familiar with psychological development throughout the lifespan.
 For each stage of development, students will consider the ways in which a Pagan lifestyle and a Pagan world view may affect an individual’s physical, cognitive, social and personal development.
 This course provides clergy with developmental information that can be applied to age-related ritual design, curriculum and counseling.

 Required Reading: Feldman, Robert S. Development Across the Life Span (6th edition), 2010.
 Pearson.